MapSurferNET/MapSurfer.NET-Docs/usermanual/image_compositing/index.md

 <center>![](/media/images/image_compositing/Multiply_1.png)&nbsp;&nbsp;&nbsp;&nbsp;![](/media/images/image_compositing/Multiply_2.png)</center>

 ### Screen
+Multiplies the complements of the destination and source color values, then complements the result.
+The result color is always at least as light as either of the two constituent colors.
+Screening any color with white produces white; screening with black leaves the original color unchanged.
+The effect is similar to projecting multiple photographic slides simultaneously onto a single screen.
 <center>![](/media/images/image_compositing/Screen_1.png)&nbsp;&nbsp;&nbsp;&nbsp;![](/media/images/image_compositing/Screen_2.png)</center>

 ### Overlay
 <center>![](/media/images/image_compositing/Overlay_1.png)&nbsp;&nbsp;&nbsp;&nbsp;![](/media/images/image_compositing/Overlay_2.png)</center>

 ### Darken
+Returns the darker of the source and the destination colors.
+The destination is replaced with the source when the source is darker, otherwise it is left unchanged.
 <center>![](/media/images/image_compositing/Darken_1.png)&nbsp;&nbsp;&nbsp;&nbsp;![](/media/images/image_compositing/Darken_2.png)</center>

 ### Lighten
+Returns the lighter of the source and the destination colors.
+The destination is replaced with the source when the source is lighter, otherwise it is left unchanged.
 <center>![](/media/images/image_compositing/Lighten_1.png)&nbsp;&nbsp;&nbsp;&nbsp;![](/media/images/image_compositing/Lighten_2.png)</center>

 ### ColorDodge
+Brightens the destination color to reflect the source color.
+Painting with black produces no change.
 <center>![](/media/images/image_compositing/ColorDodge_1.png)&nbsp;&nbsp;&nbsp;&nbsp;![](/media/images/image_compositing/ColorDodge_2.png)</center>

 ### ColorBurn
+Darkens the destination color to reflect the source color.
+Painting with white produces no change.
 <center>![](/media/images/image_compositing/ColorBurn_1.png)&nbsp;&nbsp;&nbsp;&nbsp;![](/media/images/image_compositing/ColorBurn_2.png)</center>

 ### HardLight